Ohio Foreclosure Defense Lawyer

 Perhaps you simply can’t afford your mortgage and have fallen behind on your payments.
 However, you still have options to avoid or stop foreclosure and keep your home.

 Contact Amourgis & Associates, Attorneys at Law today.
-You can speak with one of our Ohio foreclosure defense lawyers about your case.
+You can speak with an Ohio foreclosure defense lawyer about your case.
 We can discuss your legal rights and options under Ohio foreclosure law in a free, confidential consultation.

 What to Do When Notified of a Foreclosure Lawsuit

 You may have received notice from the bank or their mortgage servicer that they intend to file a foreclosure lawsuit against you.
 Now is the time to take immediate action.